 Body Contouring after Major Weight Loss

 Body contouring procedures after major weight loss can eliminate redundant skin, create a more toned appearance, and serve as the final step toward a slimmer physique and a healthy lifestyle.
-Both of our board-certified plastic surgeons, Neil J. Zemmel, MD, FACS and Karishma Reddy, MD, have vast experience in enhancing the post-weight loss surgery body.
-They can employ a number of advanced surgeries and techniques to re-create your ideal figure.
+Our board-certified plastic surgeon, Neil J. Zemmel, MD, FACS, has vast experience in enhancing the post-weight loss surgery body.
+He can employ a number of advanced surgeries and techniques to re-create your ideal figure.

 What Is Body Contouring After Major Weight Loss?